ahmedtd/row-major.net/README.md

 Build and push the site's container:

-    bazel run //:site-push
+    bazel run //webalator:webalator_push

-This will print out the digest of the pushed image.
+This will print out the tag of the pushed image.

-Update manifests/kustomization.yaml with the new digest.
+Update manifests/row-major-web.yaml with the tag.

 Run